SkylineCommunications/SLC-C-Example_Table-QAction/README.md

 ## About

-This solution holds the connector that was used when shooting the following training video: .
+This solution holds the connector that was used when shooting the following training video: [Driver Development - Manipulating tables via code](https://www.youtube.com/watch?v=8af4k2VyUu4).

 ### About DataMiner